 An organisation will be made up of any number of these experts, who each reign over their subject of choice.
 Between them, they’ll have a wealth of knowledge and it’s up to you to tap into it.

+In any eLearning project, it’s the instructional designer’s job to create something that effectively delivers a learning objective.
 Your instructional designers need to gather the information they need, so that they can build out a training course around it.
 This is why they should be able to easily find each of the SMEs across their organisation.

 It’s a symbiotic relationship; since the SME would otherwise struggle to share their expertise across the organisation.
 Likewise, the instructional designer would otherwise struggle to create anything of real value for learners.